mori-b/aioconnectors/README.md

 -In order to enable persistence between the connector and a message listener (supported on both client and server sides), use disk\_persistence\_recv=True.
 There will be 1 persistence file per message type.
 -uds\_path\_receive\_preserve\_socket should always be True for better performance, your message\_received\_cb coroutine in start\_waiting\_for\_messages stays connected to the connector once the latter starts sending it messages.
 -uds\_path\_send\_preserve\_socket should always be True for better performance.
 -debug_msg_counts is a boolean, enables to display every 2 minutes a count of messages in the log file, and in stdout if silent is disabled.
+-enable_client_try_reconnect is a boolean always set to True.
+It lets the client try to reconnect automatically to the server every 5 seconds.
+-hook_server_auth_client :  does not appear in the config file (kwargs only).
+Only for server.
+Can be a coroutine receiving a client peername and returning a boolean, to let the server accept or block the client connection.
+An example exists in the chat implementation.

 ### 5.More details about the send\_message arguments